Eurovision 2023: Betting odds and favourites

 This is singer Loreen, who is representing Sweden with her song “Tattoo”.
 Loreen previously took home the Eurovision trophy in 2012, her winning track “Euphoria” remaining one of the most popular Eurovision songs of all time.

-Meanwhile, the UK’s entry Mae Muller is looking unlikely to replicate Sam Ryder’s success from 2022.
-The singer is currently at odds of 50/1 to win in Liverpool, according to Ladbrokes.
+While the UK’s entry Mae Muller is looking unlikely to replicate Sam Ryder’s success from 2022, the 25-year-old’s odds have improved following the first semi-final, according to Ladbrokes.

-Ladbrokes’ Jessica O’Reilly said: “Confidence in Mae’s chances don’t appear to be improving the closer the contest gets, and it looks like Sweden will romp home in Liverpool this weekend.”
+Ladbrokes’ Jessica O’Reilly said: “Loreen’s going from strength to strength and it would be a huge surprise if she doesn’t win Eurovision for a second time.”

 You can find the current top 10 frontrunners below...